briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 otherwise provided in this subsection (b), menacing is a misdemeanor of the fourth degree.
-If the victim of the offense is an officer or employee of a public children services agency or a private child placing agency and the offense relates to the officer’s or employee’s performance or anticipated performance of official responsibilities or duties, or, if the offender previously has been convicted of or pleaded guilty to an offense of violence, the victim of that prior offense was an officer or employee of a public children services agency or private child placing agency, and that prior offense related to the officer’s or employee’s performance or anticipated performance of official responsibilities or duties, menacing is a felony and shall be prosecuted under appropriate State law.
+If the victim of the offense is an officer or employee of a public children services agency or a private child placing agency and the offense relates to the officer's or employee's performance or anticipated performance of official responsibilities or duties, or, if the offender previously has been convicted of or pleaded guilty to an offense of violence, the victim of that prior offense was an officer or employee of a public children services agency or private child placing agency, and that prior offense related to the officer's or employee's performance or anticipated performance of official responsibilities or duties, menacing is a felony and shall be prosecuted under appropriate State law.

-3. _(c)_ As used in this section, “organization” includes an entity that is a governmental employer.
+3. _(c)_ As used in this section, "organization" includes an entity that is a governmental employer.
 (ORC 2903.22)